jstremme/nlp4psychotherapy/README.md

 Evaluate models by running `evaluate_models.ipynb`.

+Variations of `fine_tune_lm.ipynb` exist in the repository and need to be consolidated.
+There are also some modules that enable fitting BERT-style models to long text sequences.
+This code has been copied from [here](https://github.com/mim-solutions/bert_for_longer_texts/tree/main).
+Many thanks to [mim-solutions](https://github.com/mim-solutions) for the BELT implementation.
+Future iterations of this work will aim to use that code directly instead of copying files from their repo.

 ##### Contributing

 To contribute features, bug fixes, tests, examples, or documentation, please submit a pull request with a description of your proposed changes or additions.